Sole Proprietorship

 Depending on their income tax bracket, Amazon sellers organized as sole traders may have significant tax burdens because of the high rates applicable to their profits, with the highest rate of 45% at earnings over £150,000.
 Moreover, they don’t qualify for tax benefits available to limited companies and LLCs.

-The corporate tax rate for limited companies in the UK, with profits under £250’000, is 19%.
+The corporate tax rate for limited companies in the UK, with profits under £250,000, is 19%.
 As it is a flat rate, your tax due is proportionate to your earnings, making it reasonable.
 And if you’re a director, your personal tax depends on your residency status.
 While you still have tax obligations, this setup offers more savings than as a sole trader.

-Since an LLC can be established in any US state, one of the best places to do so in Delaware.
+Since an LLC can be established in any US state, one of the best places to do so is Delaware.
 It doesn’t have sales tax and state income tax, or gross receipts tax for LLCs not doing business in the state.

 LLCs may choose how to be taxed, don’t have to pay federal taxes on profits directly, and can pass through their profits and losses to members, which they will report on their personal tax returns.
 For these reasons, forming an LLC is the most tax-efficient for US and non-US residents.